Northwest Road Trip

 - La Grande

-Day 1: Pullman
+Day 1: Icy roads

 On our way to Steptoe Butte for a 360-degree view of surrounding farmland.

-- Accommodation (5 nights): Airbnb in Columbia Falls
+- Accommodation: Airbnb in Columbia Falls

 Daily snow kept our car looking white instead of gray.